 I try to be a glass-half-full kind of person.
-By which I mean, when someone complains about something, I tell them to take a sip of my cocktail and to shut the hell up.
-Yes, it’s cold outside, and no one has yet devised a little hat for the tip of your nose, but within the confines of the glass of rum and tropical fruit in my right hand, it’s 80 degrees and sunny.
+By which I mean, when someone complains about something, I tell them to take a sip of my cocktail and shut the hell up.
+Yes, it’s still cool outside, and no one has yet devised a little hat for the tip of your nose, but within the confines of the glass of rum and tropical fruit in my right hand, it’s 80 degrees and sunny.

-Tucked into a back room down the hall from the Woodlark Hotel’s lobby is the hotel’s bar: Abigail Hall.
+Tucked into a back room down the corridor from the Woodlark Hotel’s lobby is the hotel’s bar: Abigail Hall.
 Subtler but by no means less interesting than Bullard—the Woodlark’s streetside restaurant with a Texas-sized personality—Abigail Hall was named by owner Jennifer Quist for the Portland suffragette and novelist Abigail Scott Duniway, and the space still shows off many of the features it did when it was a women’s reception hall in what was then the Cornelius Hotel.

 The drinks follow the same recipe as the design, something like the inverse of irreverence: An amaro-driven cocktail called Ghost Write the Quip makes me professionally jealous as a writer; the L’Aventura is a beautiful mound of crushed ice, rose petals, vodka, vermouth, and amaro; and the Marcy is a small shot of tequila, a tiny beer, and a slip of paper with a dirty joke on it (most cocktails here are $12-14; the Marcy is $6).

 There are multiple straight-up versions of long drinks—like a vodka gimlet made with a Red Bull reduction, or what we really came here for: the Dog Will Hunt, a Fernet and Coke in a martini glass.
 Starring a charred pineapple infused Fernet-Branca and undefined “cola spices,” it tastes like Fernet and Coke, but drinks like a sable coat.